Money anxiety – tips for saving money when chronically ill!

 People say that money is the root of all evil but it’s not true.
 It depends on the fact who has it and of the point of view.

-I say that money can be a root of all good, because how can you help the environment without funds or how can you help someone homeless on the street?
+I say that money can be the root of all good, because how can you help the environment without funds or how can you help someone homeless on the street?
 Exactly.

 The main reason you have no money!